changlinli/shuangrimu/posts/elm-extensible-unions.md

 -- A DrinkSelectionMsg is returned when an actual selection is made -- Other user actions may trigger other kinds of updates to the element (e.g.
--- mousing over the element may cause it to change color) which result in an -- @ElementMsg ElementState message being fired with a new ElementState viewDrinkSelectionElement : ElementState ->
+-- mousing over the element may cause it to change color) which result in an -- @ElementMsg SelectionElementChange message being fired.
+We can then use -- SelectionElementChange to update our ElementState viewDrinkSelectionElement : ElementState ->
     Html (a or DrinkSelectionMsg or @ElementMsg SelectionElementChange) viewDrinkSelectionElement = ...